 Members of the Committee shall not be members of the Cabinet.

-The Chair and Vice Chair shall not be members of the largest political group on the Council.
+The Chair and Vice Chair shall not be members of the largest political group which has Councillors on the Cabinet.

 Terms of Reference